RestDB/codehooks-crudlify-yup/README.md

 |`DELETE`| https://{TENANT-ID}/{SPACE}/:collection/:ID  | Delete object by ID in a collection  |

 ## Example API usage
-The following examples shows how the CRUD API is used for a Codehooks.io application called `myproject-ff00` with a data space `dev`.
+The following examples shows how the CRUD API is used for a Codehooks.io application called `myproject-ff00` to access the data space `dev`.

 ```js
 GET